Jaime Brooks: 2022: Elite Gymnastics revival

 In 2021, Brooks announced a reconciliation with Clancy and revealed intentions to revive the Elite Gymnastics name with his blessing (though ultimately not his involvement).
-A debut album,snow flakes 2022, was released on October 18, 2022 (the only prior commercial release under the name, RUIN, being considered a double EP).
-The album consists of re-workings of previously-recorded songs as well as new material, with the new lineup of Jaime Brooks and Viri Char.
+A debut album, snow flakes 2022, was released on October 18, 2022 (the only prior commercial release under the name, RUIN, being considered a double EP).
+The album consists of re-workings of previously recorded songs as well as new material, with the new lineup of Jaime Brooks and Viri Char.

+Private life

+Brooks is transgender and uses she and they personal pronouns.
+They were in a relationship with Canadian musician Grimes from 2013 to 2018.